katesanderson/Hogwarts-API/README.md

 ## <span style="color:pink">Usage</span>

+You will need to import requests and import random in order to run the code.
-When you run the code it will provide you with a pairs.txt file which will contain the data
+When you run the code it will provide you with a pairs.txt file which will contain the data.

 ```bash